salmiah-ls/Hazard-Risk-Assesment-with-CLIMADA-for-Tropical-Storms-in-Southeast-Asia/README.md

-## Hazard Risk Assesment with AI for Tro[ical Storms in Southeast Asia
+## Hazard Risk Assesment with CLIMADA for Tropical Storms in Southeast Asia

 This repository contains only source code in Jupyter Notebook (Python) and Power BI.
 For description and details of the project, please visit the [website version](https://sites.google.com/view/salmiah-ls/home#h.em82epcfyhb8)